everydayhero/boiler-room-builder/README.md

 #### Client.js

-You can put pretty much anything in your client file, builder wont try to require and run it.
+You can put pretty much anything in your client file, BRB won't try to require and run it.
 It is however recommended that you use [Boiler Room Runner](https://github.com/everydayhero/boiler-room-runner#in-your-clientjs-file).
 It's got what you need.

-### Boiler Room Runner's Purpose in Builder
+### BRR's Purpose in BRB

 Though BRR is not strictly necessary in any BRB project, BRR is included to provide a default document, in case you don’t provide your own exported `renderDocument` in `server.js` .